ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/quick-start-guide.md

 ---
-title: SIO04 Quick Start Guide
+title: SIO04-99 Quick Start Guide
 excerpt: First steps to work with SIO04-99

 product_name: SIO04-99
 article_group: S103
 example_device_name: SIO04-1
+custom_next: /lyve/lyve-tracelets/sio04-99/detailed-description/
 ---

-This guide shows how to setup intially the {{ page.product_name }}, i.e. supply it with power and connect it to a PC using a serial over USB console to perform initial configuration.
+This guide shows how to setup initially the {{ page.product_name }}, i.e. supply it with power and connect it to a PC using a serial over USB console to perform initial configuration.

 ## Establishing Host Connection and Power

-When the {{ page.product_name }} is connected to the host via Ethernet, the power may be provided via
+The power may be provided via
 * Power-Over-Ethernet
 * Power Input

-In any case, establish a USB connection to the device.
+In any case, establish a USB connection to the device, so that we can enter the initial device parameters.
 From the power connector, connect the following pins to an USB-A connector:

 ```
 7 - V_USB - USB Power Supply Input